HJBowers/interview-app/Goal_Library_Description.md

   $ npm run db:reset: drop, create, and migrate the database.
   $ npm run db:console: open a console session for running queries against the database.

-- Create models with interfaces to satisfy the following interviewee and interviewer stories:
+- Create modes with interfaces to satisfy the following interviewee and interviewer stories:

   Interviewee:
-  - [ ]
+  - [ ] Will be presented with a technical question that they will verbally answer
   - [ ]
   - [ ]